d12frosted/elpa-mirror/gnu/denote-readme.txt

   keyword `emacs'.

-  To produce such a block, call the command `denote-org-dblock-insert-files' or manually write the following block in an Org file and then type `C-c C-x C-u' (`org-dblock-update') on the `#+BEGIN' line to run it (do it again to recalculate the block):
+  To produce such a block, call the command `denote-org-extras-dblock-insert-files' or manually write the following block in an Org file and then type `C-c C-x C-u' (`org-dblock-update') on the `#+BEGIN' line to run it (do it again to recalculate the block):

   ┌────
   │ #+BEGIN: denote-files :regexp "YOUR REGEXP HERE"